 Cricket has only been contested at the Commonwealth Games twice.
 A men's one-day tournament was held at the 1998 Kuala Lumpur Commonwealth Games, though is making a comeback and will be returning to the Commonwealth Games program in 2022.
-The 1988 tournament was for men, the 2020 event is for women only.
+In 1988 it was an ODI tournament for men, the 2020 event is a T20 tournament for women only.

 2020 cricket tournament

 A women's T20 cricket tournament has been added to the program for the 2022 Commonwealth Games.
 The tournament will take place between eight teams at the Edgbaston cricket ground.